Skip to main content

 Steady breathing.

-When you move slowly and breathe deeply, your heart rate evens out.
-This simple rhythm softens the anxious edge that Mondays often bring.
+This rhythm helps regulate heart rate and softens the anxious edge that Mondays often bring.

 Signal readiness.